 If you see this after your page is loaded completely, leafletJS files are missing.

 Many landmarks in Saudi Arabia are little known to the outside world, and, unfortunately, many amazing attractions are deliberately destroyed.

-Nevertheless some Saudi Arabian landmarks are world renowned and one – Kaaba in Masjid al-Haram, Makkah – is one of most important places in world.
+Nevertheless, some Saudi Arabian landmarks are world-renowned and one – Kaaba in Masjid al-Haram, Makkah – is one of the most important places in the world.
 Highlights of Saudi Arabia are: